School of Art

 Portfolio

 The portfolio is the most important part of the application for admission.
 Applicants should submit 20 images that best exemplify their most recent creative work.
-Do not send original works of art.
 Ideally, a strong portfolio will suggest a specific direction or overarching thematic interest.
 Portfolios may be submitted as a PDF document uploaded through the application portal.
 The PDF should be created as a PowerPoint with a white background, and each slide should include title, medium, size, and date of completion for each piece in each image.
-Slides for time-based artworks should include a still image with an additional HTML link (not embedded) to a YouTube or Vimeo site where a video can be viewed or a sound file can be heard for the piece.
+Slides for time-based artworks should include a still image with an additional HTML link to a YouTube or Vimeo site.
+The artist statement should describe the direction, ideas, themes, and influences of the work in the portfolio.
+The statement of intent should tell the admissions committee who you are, what your academic and professional interests and goals are, and how you’ll add value to the graduate program.

 Degree Requirements

-A minimum of 60 semester credit hours is required for the Master of Fine Arts degree, exclusive of coursework or other study required to remove admission deficiencies.
+A minimum of 60 semester credit hours is required for the Master of Fine Arts (M.F.A) degree, exclusive of coursework or other study required to remove admission deficiencies.
 Full-time enrollment of 9 or more semester credit hours during regular semesters is expected of degree-seeking students.
-In addition to satisfying all University-wide requirements, M.F.A. students must pass a First Semester Review, a Semester End Progress Review, an Advancement to Candidacy Review (available after the third or fourth semester of study and completion of 30-36 semester credit hours of the program of study), and a final M.F.A.
-Oral Comprehensive Examination.
-The M.F.A. degree culminates in an exhibition supported by a written process document.
+In addition to satisfying all University-wide requirements, M.F.A. students must pass a series of benchmark reviews (see M.F.A.
+Candidate Handbook) that indicate satisfactory progress through the program.
+The M.F.A. degree culminates in an exhibition supported by a written component.
 Courses in which a grade of “C” or lower is earned will not count toward the minimum 60 hours required for the M.F.A. degree.

-Leaves of Absence-Enrollment interruptions during completion of the M.F.A.
+Leaves of Absence-Enrollment interruptions during the completion of the M.F.A.
 Program

 Master of Arts Degree in Art History

-The Master of Arts degree in Art History provides students with the opportunity to gain an academic and theoretical foundation and to specialize in a range of historical and cultural arenas in the history of art.
-Students work closely with engaged faculty who specialize in Pre-Columbian, Colonial Latin American, Latin American, European, Modern, and Contemporary Art, as well as Museum Studies.
-Students gain knowledge of diverse cultural histories; artists, artisans, patrons, and institutions; methods, materials, and styles; and critical, practical, and aesthetic considerations.
-Course work provides instruction and training in traditional literary scholarship; hands-on investigations and fieldwork; cutting-edge digital research and presentation technologies; interdisciplinary analysis; and critical thinking, writing, discussion, and exhibition practices.
-The degree is designed to prepare students for a career in museum curation, as a teacher of art history at the junior-college level, and other arts-related professions, or to serve as a basis for entering doctoral studies elsewhere.
+The Master of Arts (M.A.) degree in Art History provides students with the opportunity to gain an academic and theoretical foundation and to specialize in a range of historical and cultural arenas in the history of art.
+Students work closely with engaged faculty who specialize in Art of the Americas from ancient to the present, as well as Museum Studies.
+The program provides students with the opportunity to engage with diverse cultural histories, artists, artisans, patrons, institutions, methods, materials, styles, and critical, practical, and aesthetic considerations.
+Coursework provides instruction and development opportunities in traditional literary scholarship, hands-on investigations and fieldwork, cutting-edge digital research and presentation technologies, interdisciplinary analysis, critical thinking, writing, discussion, and exhibition practices.
+The degree is designed to prepare students for careers in museums, in public or private arts programs, as teachers at the community college level, in other arts-related careers, or to serve as a basis for pursuing a doctoral degree.

 Program Admission Requirements

-Application to the program is submitted online through the Graduate Admissions website.
-Students can obtain information, detailed instructions of what additional material they must submit (three letters of recommendation, official transcripts, a writing sample, and statement of intent), as well as forms, from the Graduate Admissions website.
+Applicants for admission to the M.A. program in Art History must complete an online application available through Graduate Admissions.
+Students can obtain information, detailed instructions of what additional material they must submit, as well as forms from the Graduate Admissions website.
 Deadlines for all materials for each term can be found on the same website.

 Degree Requirements